moyer/moyer.github.com/_posts/2014-09-07-apple-wearable-announcement.md

 title: Thoughts About The Apple Wearable
 ---

 - The device won't be focused on interaction.
 If it has a screen, it'll be for alerts and displaying small bits of information.
 If there is any interaction, it'll be minimal, like dismissing a notification.
 I doubt you'll be tapping out [text messages on your wrist](http://techcrunch.com/2014/09/03/hands-on-with-the-samsung-gear-s-smart-watch/).
 A lot of touching and tapping and talking to your wrist doesn't make for a good user experience.
 Plus, current battery technology puts some [serious constraints](http://daringfireball.net/linked/2014/09/05/apples-juice) on that kind of thing.
-I'll be very surprised if it's anything like the concept below.
+I'll be very surprised if it's anything like the phone-on-your-wrist concept below.

 [![iWatch Concept](/assets/2014-09-07-iwatch-by-ciccarese.jpg)](http://www.ciccaresedesign.com/2013/08/20/iwatch/)